 We are proud to announce that hCaptcha has grown into the largest independent cybersecurity service in the world, running on about 15% of the internet - and we took most of this market share directly from Google reCAPTCHA.
-Together, hCaptcha and BotStop (our enterprise offering) now protect hundreds of millions of users across tens of millions of websites and apps every month.
+Together, hCaptcha and hCaptcha Enterprise now protect hundreds of millions of users across tens of millions of websites and apps every month.
 Our story shows that you can compete with Big Tech when you put privacy first.

 Privacy vs. Security: Why not both?